sanikamal/deep-learning-atoz/README.md

 # Deep Learning A to Z
-A collection of various deep learning architectures, models, and tips for TensorFlow and PyTorch in Jupyter Notebooks.
+A collection of various deep learning architectures, models, tips ,code snippets, and mini projects for TensorFlow and PyTorch.

 ## What is Deep Learning?
 Deep Learning is a subfield of machine learning concerned with algorithms inspired by the structure and function of the brain called artificial neural networks.